 How to Save Money Fast

-If you’re anything like me then you’re probably perpetually broke.
-I do like to spend my money, and fast.
-But, I also save what I can in order to treat myself to big things, like holidays or a larger purchase.
+If you’re anything like me then you’re probably perpetually broke and looking to save money fast.
+I do like to spend my money, and usually a lot quicker than I’ve got it coming in.
+But, I also know what it takes to save money fast to treat myself to big things, like holidays or larger purchases.

 These are my top tips on how to save money fast.